Azure/reddog-solutions/README.md

 ### Background

-This repo, based on [reddog-code](https://github.com/Azure/reddog-code), is intended for Java, specifically Spring, developers to understand Azure hosting options and idiomatic java sdks that integrate with managed backing services.
+This repo, based on [reddog-code](https://github.com/Azure/reddog-code), is intended for Java/Spring developers to understand Azure hosting options and idiomatic java sdks that integrate with managed backing services.
 Using a retail scenario that depicts a typical event-driven microservices architecture, this codebase (and associated lab) will ease the migration and modernization of Java workloads on Azure.

 ![](ancillary/architecture.png)